 - Packing tape

-- Place a stack of packing paper on a large flat surface.
+- Spread some packing paper on a flat surface.

-- Place a wine bottle on its side, perpendicular to the corner of the packing paper, and roll the bottle to wrap it in 2-3 sheets of packing paper.
+- Position the wine bottle sideways on the paper’s corner and roll to wrap using 2-3 packing paper sheets.

-- Check that the packing paper is molded tightly around the bottle and the bottle’s neck.
+- Confirm that the packing paper snugly molds around the bottle and its neck.

 Once you have arrived at your new home, avoid opening the wine for a couple of days to help prevent “Bottle Shock”.
 Bottle shock is the temporary loss of flavor in wine when it absorbs too much oxygen over a short period due to excessive movement during transit.
 A good rule of thumb is to allow your wine to rest for at least seven days for each day it was in transit before opening and enjoying.